Written byAnna Yuan

 Update macOS to fix MacBook Pro not working

-When the trackpad not working, the first thing to do is to check if your MacBook Pro needs a software update.
+When the trackpad not working, right-click is not working on your Mac either.
+And your Mac double-click won't work as usual.
+The first thing you can do is check if your MacBook Pro needs a software update.
 Usually, Software updates could resolve any trackpad issue within seconds.

 To do so, click the Apple logo in the menu bar, and select About this Mac > Software Update.
 If the Mac you're using has new firmware available, download and update it, too.

 When you see the prompt window like the above screenshot, it's time to download and update macOS to the latest version.
 Because some earlier macOS may contain bugs and cause your MacBook Pro trackpad not to work normally.